mennemann/PSLGEditor/README.md

 Points/edges that are part of at least one triangle, non-obtuse angles and non-intersecting edges will be marked green.

+The convex hull of the PSLG will be shown in gray.

 To view the unanalyzed PSLG hold rightclick on empty space.